mfk99/java-calculator/README.md

 `mvn clean compile`

-And to run the project, use
+after which you can run the project using

 `mvn exec:java`

 ### Testing

-To only run the tests, use
+To run the tests, use

 `mvn test`